Our energy generation will be climate neutral by 2040. RWE has one of the most ambitious programmes to reduce CO2 emissions in the industry.

 RWE is committed to the Paris Agreement (COP 21) and the climate protection targets specified by legislators in our markets.
 As part of the agreement concluded in December 2015, almost all countries in the world committed to limiting the global temperature increase to significantly less than 2 degrees Celsius compared to pre-industrial levels and striving to limit the increase to less than 1.5 degrees Celsius.
 Countries have committed to national reduction targets in order to achieve this.
 The European Union subsequently committed to cutting emissions of greenhouse gases by at least 40% by 2030 compared to the base year 1990.
 RWE contributes to this by supporting the expansion of renewables and improving energy efficiency in Europe as a whole and in its member states.
 Our ambitious climate protection targets surpass the goals set by the EU and our key markets.

-Cutting further emissions
+Cutting other emissions

-Pollutants, such as nitrogen oxide, sulphur dioxide, particulate matter and mercury, are also emitted during the generation of electricity and heat at our power plants.
+Pollutants, such as nitrogen oxide, sulphur dioxide, particulate matter and mercury, are also emitted during the generation of electricity and heat at our power stations.
 Statutory thresholds are observed in our plants with the help of primary emission reduction measures, such as the optimisation of the firing technology and secondary emission reduction measures, including duct extraction and desulphurisation in all operating conditions.
 The goal is to ensure compliance with the EU targets to reduce mercury emissions from mid-2021 onwards using improved technology.